Working With a Bankruptcy Attorney: Questions To Prepare For

 You need to decide whether the style of any given attorney is one with which you can work.
-Select the attorney with experience and an approach that fits well with you.
+Select an attorney experienced with the bankruptcy legal process and an approach that fits well with you.

 At your first meeting with your attorney, you should be prepared to provide the following information and answer important questions.
 If you are filing with a spouse, be ready to share their information as well.

 Whether you're looking at Chapter 7 or Chapter 13 bankruptcy cases, here is a basic breakdown of questions filers will need to prepare for: